 In addition to the opportunities afforded to people by planning a wedding, becoming engaged often compels couples to evaluate each other more thoroughly as conversations about values, dreams and “what I want my / our life together to be about” naturally happen.
 This, combined with more authenticity, more communication, and more real-life issues to address gives people a deeper understanding about who each other really is, and what is most important.
 They now, as a couple, have opportunities to improve their relationship on many levels, including the way they communicate, how they work as a team, how they support each other despite having differences, how they practice unconditional love and acceptance, and more.
 Smart couples do this work in premarital counseling in advance of their marriage in order to resolve potential problems before they start.
 This helps set a couple up for a long, happy marriage (instead of a short and frustrating one).

 Here at Growing Self, we’re big believers that high quality premarital counseling makes a huge difference in the trajectory of a marriage.
 [Read: Why Premarital Counseling Can Make or Break a Marriage].
 Premarital counseling gives couples an opportunity to consider things that were not relevant in their dating relationship, but will be very significant once they are married, including finances, how they discuss emotionally charged topics, family relationships, shared goals and dreams, how they solve practical problems together, negotiating roles and expectations, and more.

-On this edition of the Love, Happiness and Success Podcast I’m speaking with expert premarital counselor, Rachel H., about the changes that happen in a relationship once couples get engaged, plus the skills and strategies that she teaches her premarital couples to help set them up for success.
+On this edition of the Love, Happiness and Success Podcast, we’re diving into the changes that happen in a relationship once couples get engaged, plus the skills and strategies that our premarital counselors teach to set them up for success.
 If you’re recently engaged, listen to our interview to hear about the most important domains of your relationship to focus on in order to build the foundation for a happy, successful and satisfying marriage.